 Bowman Riley designed 16 new affordable homes on Railway Terrace situated in Normanton town centre adjacent to the railway station.

 Normanton is a town within the city of Wakefield famed for its railway and mining heritage.
-Having suffered decline in the years following the miners’ strike in the mid 1980s, Normanton has today become a growing commuter suburb of the Leeds City Region, favoured for its relatively low cost housing and excellent transport links.
+Having suffered a decline in the years following the miners’ strike in the mid-1980s, Normanton has today become a growing commuter suburb of the Leeds City Region, favoured for its relatively low-cost housing and excellent transport links.